neilnaveen/neilnaveen.github.io/content/posts/leetcode-1413.md

 ---
 title: "Leetcode-1413"
 date: 2021-07-05T10:52:20-05:00
+toc: false
 images:
 tags: [leetcode,array,golang, math]

 [1413.
 Minimum Value to Get Positive Step by Step Sum](https://leetcode.com/problems/minimum-value-to-get-positive-step-by-step-sum/)

 The idea of the v2 solution is to find the smallest number in the step-by-step sums if your start num is ```1```.
 In the end, we add the smallest number we can to make all the steps positive

 v2 solution O(n) time and O(1) space
 ```go